-We coach our candidates extensively before interviews with our clients.
-We stress the importance of doing the proper research on the position, preparing for unusual interview questions as well as other key job interview tips that can make or break an interview.
-However, recently, I’ve seen an increase in mistakes made by candidates.
-These mistakes are things we didn’t discuss with the candidates since we believed they were “common sense”.
+At Adecco, we stress the importance of doing the proper research on the position, preparing for unusual interview questions, and other key job interview tips that can make or break an interview.
+Sometimes though, we see candidates make very easy-to-avoid mistakes (It happens to the best of us!).
 Below are some common interview mistakes pointed out by hiring managers to avoid in interviews:

 Put your phone away – or better yet, don’t bring it in at all.